martinbaker/xtextadd/xgener/readme.md

   <li>COLLECTIONLITERAL a set or list </li>
   <li>CLOSURE as defined in xtend language </li>
   <li>BOOLEANLITERAL true or false </li>
-  <li>NUMBERLITERAL a positive integer or floating point (using decimal point but not exponetial form) </li>
+  <li>NUMBERLITERAL a positive integer or floating point (using decimal point but not exponential form) </li>
   <li>NULLLITERAL the word 'null' </li>
   <li>STRINGLITERAL string inside double quotes &quot;...&quot; </li>
-  <li>TYPELITERAL 'typeof' keyword followed by ID in parenthasis. </li>
+  <li>TYPELITERAL 'typeof' keyword followed by ID in parenthesis. </li>
 </ul>
 <h4>PROCEDURE</h4>
 <p>The procedure (method) section defines the syntax of procedure/method/function definitions in your DSL. </p>
 <h4>CLASS</h4>
 <p>This holds (optional) top level entities in your language such as a class.
-This does not constrain your language to be object oriented, this is upto you. </p>
+This does not constrain your language to be object oriented, this is up to you. </p>
 <h2>Other Projects</h2>
 <p>I have some other projects related to this, see <a href="https://github.com/martinbaker/xtextadd">this page</a>. </p>